SpikeNAS: A Fast Memory-Aware Neural Architecture Search Framework for Spiking Neural Network-based Embedded AI Systems: Introduction

 \section{Introduction}

-Recent studies have shown that SNNs offer ultra low-power/energy computation for solving Machine Learning (ML) tasks, such as image classification~\cite{Ref_Putra_FSpiNN_TCAD20, Ref_Putra_SparkXD_DAC21, Ref_Putra_SpikeDyn_DAC21, Ref_Putra_SoftSNN_DAC22}, bio-signal detection for healthcare~\cite{Ref_Luo_EEGSNN_Access20, Ref_Burelo_SNN4EEG_SR22}, learning for autonomous agents~\cite{Ref_Putra_lpSpikeCon_IJCNN22, Ref_Putra_TopSpark_IROS23}, and car recognition for automotive~\cite{Ref_Cordone_ObjDetSNN_IJCNN22}.
-Therefore, many research works are carried out to maximize the SNN potentials, ranging from SNN architecture developments to its deployments for diverse ML-based applications~\cite{Ref_Davies_Loihi_IEEEMM18, Ref_Lin_ProgrammingLoihi_IEEEMC18, Ref_Luo_EEGSNN_Access20, Ref_Shafique_EdgeAI_ICCAD21, Ref_Cordone_ObjDetSNN_IJCNN22, Ref_Burelo_SNN4EEG_SR22, Ref_Basu_SNNicSurvey_CICC22, Ref_Putra_lpSpikeCon_IJCNN22, Ref_Putra_TopSpark_IROS23, Ref_Na_AutoSNN_ICML22, Ref_Kim_SNASNet_ECCV22}.
+\IEEEPARstart{E}{mdedded} systems are expected to incorporate neural network (NN) algorithms~\cite{Ref_Roy_SpikeMachineIntel_Nature19, Ref_Schuman_NeuroCompute_Nature22, Ref_Bartolozzi_EmbodiedNeuroIntel_Nature22, Ref_Putra_NeuromorphicAIRobotics_arXiv24}, since these algorithms can achieve state-of-art accuracy in solving diverse machine learning (ML) tasks, such as image classification~\cite{Ref_Putra_SpikeDyn_DAC21}, object recognition~\cite{Ref_Cordone_ObjDetSNN_IJCNN22}, and continual learning~\cite{Ref_Putra_lpSpikeCon_IJCNN22}; referred to as the \textit{embedded artificial intelligence (AI) systems}.
+Therefore, these systems need to incur low power and energy-efficient consumption when executing NN algorithms, because they are usually powered by portable batteries~\cite{Ref_Schuman_NeuroCompute_Nature22}\cite{Ref_Bartolozzi_EmbodiedNeuroIntel_Nature22}.
+For instance, battery-powered autonomous mobile agents (e.g., UGVs) need to achieve high accuracy with efficient NN processing to preserve their battery lifetime; see Fig.~\ref{Fig_SNN_AccMem_HWenergy}(a).
+These requirements can be fulfilled by Spiking Neural Networks (SNNs), as their bio-inspired spike-based operations offer high accuracy while incurring ultra low-power/energy computation~\cite{Ref_Putra_FSpiNN_TCAD20}.
+Therefore, many research works are carried out to maximize the SNN potentials, ranging from SNN architecture developments to its deployments for diverse ML-based applications~\cite{Ref_Na_AutoSNN_ICML22}\cite{Ref_Davies_Loihi_IEEEMM18, Ref_Lin_ProgrammingLoihi_IEEEMC18, Ref_Putra_QSpiNN_IJCNN21, Ref_Shafique_EdgeAI_ICCAD21, Ref_Putra_ReSpawn_ICCAD21, Ref_Putra_SparkXD_DAC21, Ref_Safa_SNN4Radar_TNNLS21, Ref_Safa_NeuromorphicNearSensor_Micro22, Ref_Putra_EnforceSNN_FNINS22, Ref_Basu_SNNicSurvey_CICC22, Ref_Kim_SNASNet_ECCV22, Ref_Zhang_AUVwithSNN_FNBOT22, Ref_Putra_RescueSNN_FNINS23, Ref_Putra_TopSpark_IROS23, Ref_Rathi_SNNsurvey_CSUR23, Ref_Moitra_SpikeSim_TCAD23, Ref_Putra_SNN4Agents_FROBT24, Ref_Bano_SNNParametersStudy_arXiv24, Ref_Bano_FastSpiker_arXiv24, Ref_Ma_Darwin3_NSC24}.
 In fact, different ML-based applications usually have different accuracy requirements, which often necessitate different memory costs to facilitate the corresponding SNN architectures.
-For instance, a bigger SNN is typically developed to achieve a higher accuracy, but at the cost of a larger memory footprint; see Fig.~\ref{Fig_SNN_AccMem_HWenergy}(a).
-Furthermore, a larger memory footprint leads to a higher energy consumption, as the memory accesses still dominate the overall processing energy of SNNs; see Fig.~\ref{Fig_SNN_AccMem_HWenergy}(b).
-Therefore, \textit{the development of SNN architectures that can achieve the expected accuracy with acceptable memory footprint is needed to support the widespread use of SNNs}.
+For instance, a bigger SNN is typically developed to achieve a higher accuracy, while incurring a larger memory footprint, as shown in Fig.~\ref{Fig_SNN_AccMem_HWenergy}(b).
+Furthermore, a larger memory footprint leads to a higher energy consumption, as the memory accesses still dominate the overall processing energy of SNNs; see Fig.~\ref{Fig_SNN_AccMem_HWenergy}(c).
+Therefore, \textit{the development of SNN architectures that can achieve the expected accuracy with acceptable memory footprint is needed to support the widespread use of SNNs for embedded AI systems}.